excelmaster/seismicDetector/README.md

 - **Issue**: No events are detected in the spectrogram.
   - **Solution**: Lower the detection confidence threshold in the `perform_detection` function by setting the `conf` parameter to a lower value (e.g., `conf=0.3`).

+- **Issue**: The model file could not be found at the specified path.
+  - **Solution**: Verify that the model file path is correctly specified in the configuration.
+Make sure the file exists at that location or download the model again if it's missing.

 ## Model Training
 The YOLO model was pre-trained with spectrogram images of seismic data from various sources, including data from the Mars InSight mission.
 To train your own model, you can modify the `ultralytics` training command as follows: